-16. Use the Most Relevant Hashtags
+16. Use the Most Relevant Community Hashtags

-17. For Anything Other Than Posting, Use the Desktop Site
+17. Use the Desktop Site

 If you’re at work and simply want to check on your account, use Instagram.com instead of pulling out your phone to log in multiple times a day.

 Do this only once in a while to avoid barraging your followers, and frame your ask as an invitation to stay updated.
-For example, you could say, “If you want to stay up-to-date and never miss a single fundraising event, make sure you turn on our post notifications.”
+For example, you could say, “If you want to stay up to date and never miss a single fundraising event, make sure you turn on our post notifications.”

 You might also want to turn on notifications for other accounts you’d like to keep tabs on, whether it is an influencer you admire or another organization.
 This would ensure you never miss content from which to draw inspiration.